-What it does: This platform streamlines the data ingestion process by foregoing hand coding and offering time-saving functions like drag-and-drop integration, pre-made data transformation templates and metadata injection.
+Hitachi Vantara’s data integration and analytics platform streamlines the data ingestion process by foregoing hand coding and offering time-saving functions like drag-and-drop integration, pre-made data transformation templates and metadata injection.
 Once users add data, the platform can mine business intelligence from any data format thanks to its data-agnostic design.

-What it does: This intelligent, in-memory analytics database was designed for speed, especially on clustered systems.
+The Exasol intelligent, in-memory analytics database was designed for speed, especially on clustered systems.
 It can analyze all types of data — including sensor, online transaction, location and more — via massive parallel processing.
 The cloud-first platform also analyzes data stored in appliances and can function purely as software.

-What it does: Users can import data into MarkLogic’s platform as is.
+Users can import data into MarkLogic’s platform as is.
 Items ranging from images and videos to JSON and RDF files coexist peaceably in the flexible database, uploaded via a simple drag-and-drop process powered by Apache Nifi.
 Organized around MarkLogic’s Universal Index, files and metadata are easily queried.
 The database also integrates with a host of more intensive analytics apps.